 longer depends on knowledge or an awareness of nature.
 The older I grow

 and the more I see, inform me otherwise.
-Humans living away from nature,
+Some humans living away from nature,

-or its modern surrogate, the garden, have turned into creatures who I fear.
+or its modern surrogate, the garden, have turned into creatures that I fear.

 Theirs are the shadows that

 haunt a darkened alley.
 They are the ones who wantonly discharge firearms